SEARCH

 Why Use A Real Estate Agent?

-Understanding what you are responsible for and when is a daunting process when buying property.
+Understanding what you are responsible for and when is a daunting process when buying a property.
 Even if you have done it many times, between building inspections and dealing with banks, it can be a nauseating process.

 This is why real estate agents are your greatest asset to getting the most out of the experience.
 An agent is someone who will liaise with both you and the home owners, negotiate a sale price that you are both happy with, cover the contracts and give you all of the information and deadlines that will turn the house you have purchased into a home you can live in.